rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/14_lecture.md

 		- STEP 6.4: u'll get the final output <img src="../../notes-pics/03-Module/14_lecture/14_lecture-6-M3.jpg" alt="" width="500"/> <br>
 		- so we got SecretAccessKey , AccessKeyId , Token , type as AWS HMAC signature
 		- STEP 6.5: in burpSuite browser , refresh the page & lab is solved
-- Summary : Practical Task - Lab
+- Summary : Practical Work : Lab
 	- here we're directly communicating with that IP address (server) instead of `etc/passwd` (which was local file)
 	- & once the communication happen with the server then the server gave a directory as `latest` <br>
 		(cuz productId parameter is vulnerable product id) , so from `latest` directory to <br>